-We are not a party to any collective bargaining agreements, other than in our Monterrey, Mexico facility.
+We are not a party to any collective bargaining agreements, other than in our Monterrey, Mexico and Hamburg, Germany facilities.
 We operate in certain states within the United States and in international areas that have a history of unionization and we may become the subject of a unionization campaign.
-If some or all of our workforce were to become unionized and collective bargaining agreement terms, including any renegotiation of our Monterrey, Mexico collective bargaining agreement, were significantly different from our current compensation arrangements or work practices, our costs could be increased, our flexibility in terms of work schedules and reductions in force could be limited, and we could be subject to strikes or work slowdowns among other things.
+If some or all of our workforce were to become unionized and collective bargaining agreement terms, including any renegotiation of our Monterrey, Mexico and Hamburg, Germany collective bargaining agreements, were significantly different from our current compensation arrangements or work practices, our costs could be increased, our flexibility in terms of work schedules and reductions in force could be limited, and we could be subject to strikes or work slowdowns among other things.